DETAILED ACTION

 wherein the first entity type is merchants, and wherein the second entity type is customers (e.g. Each Transmitter 54 includes a radio transmitter and a global positioning system ("GPS") circuit for transmitting the customer's location in real time.
 The transmitter may preferably use either Bluetooth or WiFi wireless transmissions protocols.
 Thus, the merchant may track where the user spends the most time and track heavily trafficked areas in the establishment so that suppliers of goods can be charged a premium of positioning a display of products in such areas) (Section [0059]-[0063]).

-It would have been obvious to one of ordinary skill in the art as of the effective filing date of the claimed invention to modify the location based search results of Peng to return customers instead of merchants, as taught by Stewart, in order to achieve the predictable result of providing useful customer information to merchants by allowing merchants to passively receive information about the customers who shop at their stores (See Stewart section [0063]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the location based search results of Peng to return customers instead of merchants, as taught by Stewart, in order to achieve the predictable result of providing useful customer information to merchants by allowing merchants to passively receive information about the customers who shop at their stores (See Stewart section [0063]).

 Claim 12 is rejected under 35 U.S.C.
 103 as being unpatentable over Peng, as applied to claim 4 above, in further view of US 20060277271 A1 (“Morse”).